 For instance, the OBD diagnostics, in this case, will often read the wrong fault code.
 To clarify, due to a simple bad contact somewhere in the installation, you could end up changing lots of parts and spending money for nothing.

-The only remedy to this problem is to have patience and make thorough inspection of the whole installation.
-Look for tell-tale signs of problems (leaks or moisture near the car installation-ECU, fuse box, wiring looms etc., bad or corroded contacts, tight places that can cause damage to the wire insulation etc).
+The only remedy to this problem is to have patience and make a thorough inspection of the whole installation.
+Look for tell-tale signs of problems (leaks or moisture near the car installation-ECU, fuse box, wiring looms, etc., bad or corroded contacts, tight places that can cause damage to the wire insulation, etc).

 How long can you drive with your check engine light on?

-Bottom line, if there’s no radical change on the car (engine noises, squeaks, poor acceleration or else), you can continue driving.
+The bottom line, if there’s no radical change with the car (engine noises, squeaks, poor acceleration, or else), you can continue driving.
 The check engine light will often start flashing and you can continue your drive without a problem.

 For instance, a minor puncture in an air intake hose is hardly a good reason to pull over and call road assistance.
 But its reason enough to light up the check engine light.